paulnwoko/outreachy/NGP/Demo of C C++ to wasm outside browser/README.md

 ## Compiling to .WASM

-The wasi-sdk provides a clang which is configured to target WASI
+The wasi-sdk provides a clang which is configured to target [WASI](https://github.com/bytecodealliance/wasmtime/blob/main/docs/WASI-intro.md)

+[WASI](https://github.com/bytecodealliance/wasmtime/blob/main/docs/WASI-intro.md) stands for WebAssembly System Interface.
+It's an API designed by the Wasmtime project that provides access to several operating-system-like features, including files and filesystems, Berkeley sockets, clocks, and random numbers.

 use the comand to generate a webassembly file in pure binary format: